Sabah Marine Biodiversity 2026 — Coral & Fish Data

 Key threats:

 - Coral bleaching: Warm water stress causes corals to expel symbiotic algae, turning white.
-Events in 2010, 2016, and 2020 affected Sabah reefs.
-Bleached corals can recover if conditions normalize quickly, but repeated events cause mortality.
+Malaysia’s mass bleaching years are 1998, 2010, 2016 and 2024.
+The 2024 event was the worst recorded: Reef Check Malaysia surveys found 50.7% of corals bleached and 34.1% mean mortality.
+Bleached corals can recover if conditions normalise quickly, but repeated events cause mortality.

 - Overfishing: Groupers, snappers, and sharks are heavily targeted.
 Herbivorous fish (parrotfish, surgeonfish) removal disrupts reef health — macroalgae overgrow when herbivores are depleted.